zephir-lang/zephir-docs/en/language.rst

 Local Symbol Table
 ------------------
-Every method or context in PHP has a symbol table that allows to write variables in a very dynamical
+Every method or context in PHP has a symbol table that allows to write variables in a very dynamic
 way:

 .. code-block:: php